dobots/website/_drafts/machine-learning-overview.md

 * The machine is provided with a label, and it needs to generate a corresponding data item.

 Note, that there might be many other learning problems, but they will all require additional structure to be defined.
 For example, a binary classification problem only has labels that are of binary nature (say Dutch or American).
 Or a ranking structure within the items as in a [ranking SVM](https://en.wikipedia.org/wiki/Ranking_SVM).
 We will see examples of these additional structures and how, if they are properly defined, they often wind down to be the same problem, under wildly different names in different fields.

+## Properties

+Before we delve into classification (supervised learning) versus clustering (unsupervised learning), we will briefly mention several concepts that are of utmost importance in the machine learning literature:

+* convexity
+* optimality
+* sparsity
+* nonnegativity
+* submodularity
+* contraction
+* margins
+* generalization, especially the bias-variance tradeoff
+* capacity, especially the Vapnik-Chervonenkis dimension

 ## Clustering